Farrukh Beg: Work at the Mughal court under Akbar

-Hiatus from Mughal Court and Later Return
+Hiatus from Mughal court and later return

-In around 1590, Beg took a brief leave from the Mughal court of Akbar.
-In 1957, scholar Robert Skelton proposed that Beg spent his sojourn in the Sultanate of Bijapur under the patronage of Ibrahim Adil Shah II, a theory highly contested by scholars until evidence unearthed by art historians John Seyller and Ellen Smart confirmed this hypothesis.
-The scholars ascertained a signature by Beg on a Deccan illustration titled Ibrahim Adil II Hawking (1598), translated as "it is the work of Farrukh Beg" (aml-i Farrukh Beg ast).
-The signature helped identify more paintings completed at the hand of Beg in the Sultanate of Bijapur, based on starkly similar stylistic choices and compositional renderings.
-Many of his illustrations at the Deccan court bear the name Farrukh Husayn.
-Other paintings by Beg during this period include Ibrahim Adil Shah plays the Lute (1600), Ibrahim Rides the Elephant Atish Khan, Bull Elephant (1600-1604) and Horse and Groom (1604).
+In around 1590, Farrukh Beg took a brief leave from the Mughal court of Akbar.
+In 1957, scholar Robert Skelton proposed that Farrukh spent his sojourn in the Sultanate of Bijapur under the patronage of Ibrahim Adil Shah II, a theory contested by scholars until evidence unearthed by John Seyller and Ellen Smart confirmed the hypothesis.
+A signature by Farrukh was ascertained on a Deccan illustration of Ibrahim Adil II Hawking (1598), inscribed "it is the work of Farrukh Beg" (aml-i Farrukh Beg ast).
+The signature helped identify more paintings completed by the hand of Farrukh in Bijapur, based on starkly similar stylistic choices and compositional renderings.
+Many illustrations at the Deccan court bear the name "Farrukh Husayn", and Skelton had posited, to later scholarly acceptance, that this signature was from the same Farrukh.
+Other paintings by Farrukh during this period include Ibrahim Adil Shah plays the Lute (1600), Ibrahim Rides the Elephant Atish Khan, Bull Elephant (1600–1604) and Horse and Groom (1604).

-Around 1609, Beg returned to the Mughal Court, now under the rule of Emperor Jahangir.
-His return is dated by a mention in Jahangir's memoirs, which report Jahangir bestowing 2,000 rupees on the “unrivaled” Farrukh Beg.
-Under the auspices of Jahangir, Beg worked on the Gulshan Muraqqa, an album of illustrations assembled by Jahangir, as well as the Minto Album.
+Around 1609, Farrukh returned to the Mughal Court, now under the rule of Emperor Jahangir.
+His return is dated by a mention in Jahangir's memoirs, which report Jahangir bestowing 2,000 rupees on the "unrivaled" Farrukh Beg.
+Under the auspices of Jahangir, Farrukh worked on the Gulshan Muraqqa, an album of illustrations assembled by Jahangir, as well as the Minto Album.
 He also painted several folios, now separated from their original work and dispersed among collections around the world.
-The latest mention of Beg occurs in Iqbalnama-i Jahangiri, penned by Mutamad Khan, celebrating Beg's artistic ingenuity and creativity by referring to him as "who has no rival or equal in the space of the universe."
+The latest mention of Farrukh occurs in Iqbalnama-i Jahangiri, penned by Mutamad Khan, celebrating Farrukh's artistic ingenuity and creativity by referring to him as "who has no rival or equal in the space of the universe."